Quick Start

 assert counter.value == 1 # One increment lost

-Understanding Trace Markers
+How Trace Markers Work

 Trace markers are comments of the form # frontrun: <name> that tell Frontrun where synchronization points are.
 A marker gates the code that follows it: when a thread reaches a marker, it pauses until the scheduler grants it a turn.
 Only then does the gated code execute.